cloudfly/mowa/README.md

 Mowa
 ====

-My Own Web Api Framework

-This is a very simple golang web api framework for personal usage.
+This is a very very simple mini web framework written by golang.

 ##Demo